 Above: The inflorescence.
 Drawing from Icones Plantarum Medicinaltum.

 Below: 1st photo - Detail of a section of the inflorescence - note the small bracts subtending each section.
 2nd photo - Flower detail.

 Below: A grouping of cymes in the inflorescence.

 Below: Two examples of a large basal leaf.
-1st photo - the sections are not quite opposite each other - called 'subopposite'.
-2nd photo - sections are opposite each other.
+1st photo - the segments are not quite opposite each other - called 'subopposite'.
+2nd photo - segments are opposite each other.
 Neither leaf has the upper section fully divided.